Khateebxtreme/DALL-E_CLONE/README.md

 ## Notes

 - **Temporary Unavailability of Certain Website Features :** As the API will be nearing it's expiry date, the image generation feature provided by DALL-E API will expire because of free trial exhaustion.
-If I want to bring the feature back for free , instructions are provided on how I will resolve this problem in this section.
+If I want to bring the feature back for free, instructions are provided on how I will resolve this problem in this section.
 If someone wants to know how this project worked in the past, video demo is provided in the [ Demo ](#demo) section.
 - **Hosting Services :** render , netlify
 - **DALL-E API key expiry :** June 1 2023 ![info](https://github.com/Khateebxtreme/DALL-E_CLONE/assets/39136324/af2227e9-f89a-436a-be22-6e648ea047ef)